 - Advisory Council of Faculty Senates

 On November 4, 2015, the Task Force presented its revised draft Plan to the Board’s Innovation and Online Committee, where it was unanimously approved and forwarded to the Board for its consideration.
 On November 5, 2015, the Board unanimously approved the Plan.
-After making revisions to performance indicators and corresponding goals on October 30, 2019, the Board approved revisions to performance indicators and their corresponding goals.
+After making revisions to performance indicators and corresponding goals on October 30, 2019, and May 5, 2020, the Board updated the Plan on March 30, 2022.